Frequently Asked Questions

 What if my child is regressing?

-Apart from relationships at the pool, many parents can attest that sometimes the issue is really between parent/child, child/siblings, or just LIFE!!
-Separation anxiety, fear of water, focus and listening issues, following directions, not wanting to share ANYTHING, no nap time, just potty trained, not YET potty trained… you name it!
-We suggest you give it ONE dedicated session of trying.
-If it’s not getting significantly better as the session continues… stop for awhile and wait a few months.
-We have had HUNDREDS of moms call back after taking a few months off to “age up” a bit, get the “schedule” under control, get the house under control, get the siblings back in school… and voila’… now Cutie Pie LOVES her lessons!
+Apart from relationships at the pool, many parents can attest that sometimes the issue is really between parent/child, child/siblings, or just child/LIFE!!
+Be it separation anxiety, fear of water, focus and listening issues, following directions, no nap time, accidental car naps, just potty trained, not YET potty trained…you name it, we’ve seen it!!
+We suggest you give it one dedicated session of trying.
+If it’s not getting significantly better by the end of the session…take a break, wait a few months.
+We have HUNDREDS of parents call back after taking a few months of to “age up” a bit, get the swimmer’s schedule under control, get the family schedule under control, get the siblings back in school, etc… and voilà… now their little one LOVES her lessons!!

 Can my child always have the same instructor?

 It never hurts to ask!!
 We will do everything in our power to meet any request we can.
 Priority is given to requests for a male or female instructor, but the bottom line is we can’t guarantee every request.
 We have some rock star instructors and sometimes one of them will just CLICK for your swimmer.
 But the truth is, the majority of our rock star instructors have college schedules or day jobs that change every few months or so… which means their teaching schedules here at FOSS may change as well.
 If you place a request, the manager will do their best to meet it and if they can’t, you will receive a call (about 1-2 weeks before the start of the session or camp) to let you know.
 They can let you know who the instructor will be and maybe even let you know if your requested instructor has a different class available at another day or time.
 So please, go ahead and make requests!
 We can’t guarantee anything, but we sure will try!!